abalfoort/iso-constructor/README.md

 cp -v /usr/share/iso_constructor/keep-packages ~/.iso-constructor/

 Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

+## Test ISOs in virt-manager
+If you have these (recommended) packages installed, the Virtual Manager test button will be available:
+:   virt-manager, qemu-kvm, bridge-utils, spice-vdagent

+Note: if you test ISO builds newer than your host system the ISO might not boot or there are errors.
+Upgrade qemu to the latest version (backports).

 # REPOSITORY